Phanideepak/system-design-practice/Design Patterns/Behavioral Design Patterns/Visitor Design Pattern/Visitor Design Pattern.md

-The **Visitor Design Pattern** is a behavioral design pattern that allows you to separate algorithms from the objects on which they operate.
-It enables adding new operations to a group of objects without modifying their structures.
+The **Visitor Design Pattern** is a behavioral design pattern that allows you to separate algorithms from the objects on which they operate. `It adds new operations to existing classes without modifying their structure`.
 The pattern is particularly useful when you want to perform different operations on a collection of objects with varying types.
+It is also called Double Dispatch.

 ---